 Muir was a complex man.
 He was deeply spiritual, but hated organized religion.
 He loved people individually and was the life of the party wherever he went, but he distrusted organizations of all kinds.
 He never considered himself a citizen of anything but the earth.
 He loved hiking in the wilderness alone, but craved the company of those he loved.

 He married and had two daughters, a happy man in a happy family.
-For a decade, Muir ran his father-in-law’s farm, never writing and seldom hiking.
-But his wife knew that he still needed the chance to roam the wilderness, and she encouraged him to rebalance his life.
+For a decade, Muir ran his father-in-law’s farm and vineyards, never writing and seldom hiking.
+But his wife knew that he still needed the chance to roam the wilderness, and she encouraged him to re-balance his life.
 He again picked up his walking stick and his pen.

 Along the way he grew increasingly concerned about what was happening to his beloved mountains.
 Excessive logging, over-grazing and shabby tourism were destroying the beauty and productivity of nature.
 In cahoots with his publishing colleague, Robert Underwood Johnson, Muir mounted a movement to protect the Yosemite ecosystem.
 With Muir writing and Johnson lobbying, they succeeded—Yosemite National Park was created in October, 1890.